seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 }
 {% endhighlight %}

-Method `makeStreamResponse` will be also very simple.
+Method `makeResponseFromFile` will be also very simple.
 If there is no file for the given path we immediately return a 404 response.
-Otherwise, we open this file, create a readable stream and return it as a response:
+Otherwise, we open this file, create a readable stream and return it as a response body:

 {% highlight php %}
 <?php